Ericsson/codechecker/docs/authentication.md

 #### Currently active tokens

-The configuration file's `tokens` section contains the user's currently active sessions' tokens.
-This is not meant to be edited by hand, the client manages this section.
+The user's currently active sessions' token are stored in the `/tmp/.codechecker_USERNAME.session.json` (where `/tmp` is the environment's *temp* folder) file.